Former statistical geneticist at Open Targets

 This person is a member of Sanger Institute Alumni.

 I am interested in advancing our understanding of how human genetic variation leads to differences between people in disease risk and other traits.
-One of my major projects is to integrate multiple types of data - epigenetic, gene expression, conservation, etc. - to better predict which genetic variants affect gene regulation.

 After working for a few years as a software developer, I wound my way through further studies in biology, chemistry, and biophysics before finally finding a real home in genomics research.
 I spent 3 years using exome sequencing to discover more than 40 novel genes associated with rare diseases, as well as somatic mutations involved in pediatric brain tumours.
 However, I found myself drawn to a more fundamental question – how are genes regulated in more subtle ways to give rise to the differences we see between people, either in health or common disease?